aaronland/go-picturebook/README.md

 Create a PDF file (a "picturebook") from a folder (containing images).

 ```
-> ./bin/picturebook -h
+$> ./bin/picturebook -h
   -border float
     	The size of the border around images. (default 0.01)
   -caption string
     	A valid caption.Caption URI.
-Valid schemes are: filename, none
+Valid schemes are: exif, filename, none
   -debug
     	DEPRECATED: Please use the -verbose flag instead.
   -dpi float
     	The DPI (dots per inch) resolution for your picturebook. (default 150)
   -even-only
     	Only include images on even-numbered pages.
   -exclude value
     	A valid regular expression to use for testing whether a file should be excluded from your picturebook.
 DEPRECATED: Please use -filter regexp://exclude/?pattern={REGULAR_EXPRESSION} flag instead.
   -filename string